Releases and label milestones.

 Same Cup mastered and reclassified

-Same Cup mastered at -14 LUFS integrated, -1.5 dBTP true peak via Ozone 12 Master Assistant on the Indie Pop target.
+Same Cup mastered via Ozone 12 Master Assistant on the Indie Pop target, landing near -14 LUFS, -1.5 dBTP true peak.
 Confirmed as Many Names EP track 3.
 EP arc locks: buried, true, spilled.

 Many Names EP architecture published

-Three tracks, devotional-ambient register, harvest-and-collate methodology documented end-to-end.
+Three tracks, devotional-ambient register, methodology documented end-to-end.
 Palette overlap (felted piano, cello, brushed kit, tabla, male tenor breathy) accepted as deliberate EP spine.
-Designated the founding release of the curated AI-inclusive era.
+Designated the release that takes the label public.

 Domain live